State Employment Law Map

 About this map

-Each state tile is color-coded by minimum wage tier: dark green ($13+/hr), medium green ($9–$12/hr), and gray (federal $7.25/hr).
+Each state tile is color-coded by minimum wage tier: dark green ($13+/hr), medium green ($9 to $12/hr), and gray (federal $7.25/hr).
 Click a state to see its paid sick leave mandate, paid family leave insurance program, and at-will employment status.
-Data reflects 2025 rates and laws — minimum wages and leave requirements update frequently, so verify current requirements with your state labor department before making HR decisions.
+Data reflects 2026 rates and laws.
+Minimum wages and leave requirements update frequently, so verify current requirements with your state labor department before making HR decisions.

 Need a handbook that covers your state's specific requirements?